Mannhattan/OctoCore/README.md

 Client twitchClient = new Client(apiCredentials);
 ```

-4. When initialized, twitchClient will attempt to open an authorization link in a default browser.
+2. When initialized, twitchClient will attempt to open an authorization link in a default browser.
 	* If user clicks Agree, library will return success page.
 	* If user clicks Cancel, library will return failure page and close it's local web server.

-#### For YouTube API:

 #### For Twitter API: